risc-mi/totalsegmentator2D/README.md

 | TS2D (Ours) | 0.86    | 0.90            | 0.81                  |         **0.5-0.9 secs**         |
 |    TS3D     | 0.97    | 0.97            | 0.97                  |           43–146 secs            |

-_Note_: The table shows results for the TotalSegmentator v1 dataset to ensure comparability with the original TS3D publication.
+_Note: The table shows results for the TotalSegmentator v1 dataset to ensure comparability with the original TS3D publication._

 ## Usage